-Due to the growing environmental pollution problem, the Chinese government has been providing support to the development of new energy facilities and vehicles for several years.
-It is expected that we will be able to secure more potential orders from the new energy market.
-We believe that with the booming market demand in high power lithium-iron products, we can continue as a going concern and return to profitability.
+The clean energy industry is of strategic importance in China, and the government has been providing support for the development of new energy facilities and vehicles for several years.
+We anticipate securing more potential orders from the new energy market.
+With the growing demand for high-power lithium-iron products, we are optimistic about our future prospects.

-In 2015, to promote the development of electric vehicles industry, the Chinese government issued a subsidy policy named Notice of 2016-2020 New Energy Vehicles Promotion with Financial Support, which regulated subsidies for consumers in purchase of electric vehicles from the central government and local governments.
-The policy sets forth subsidy standards for various types of electric vehicles based upon the endurance mileage, battery pack energy density, energy consumption level and others, which means new energy vehicles providing long driving range and high technical performance will get higher subsidies.
-From 2017 to 2020, the Chinese government has gradually reduced the subsidy standards for electric vehicles year by year.
-On April 23, 2020, the Chinese government extended the subsidy for another two years and the subsidy standards would continue to fall by 10%, 20% and 30% in 2020, 2021 and 2022, respectively.
-On December 31, 2021, the Chinese government announced to reduce new energy electric vehicle subsidies by 30% in 2022 from 2021.
-These subsidies are set to be scrapped on December 31, 2022.
+Starting in 2015, the Chinese government has been providing consumers with subsidies for purchases of electric vehicles.
+Subsidies vary depending on electric vehicles' endurance mileages, battery pack energy density, energy consumption level and others, as a result of which new energy vehicles providing long driving range and high technical performance get higher subsidies.
+Between 2017 and 2020, the Chinese government gradually decreased subsidy levels for electric vehicles year by year.
+On April 23, 2020, the Chinese government extended these subsidies for another two years with a planned reduction of 10%, 20% and 30% in 2020, 2021 and 2022, respectively.
+Ultimately, these subsidies were discontinued entirely on December 31, 2022.

-On the other hand, for the purposes of establishing a long-term mechanism for the administration of energy conservation and new energy vehicles, and promoting the development of the automobile industry, the Chinese government has implemented several policies to stimulate the increase of new energy vehicles.
-On December 26, 2017, the Chinese government issued a policy for exemption of purchase tax for electric vehicles for another three years until 2020.
-In March 2020, the Chinese government extended the purchase tax exemption from 2020 to 2022.
+On the other hand, for the purposes of establishing a long-term mechanism for the administration of energy conservation and new energy vehicles, and promoting the development of the automobile industry, the Chinese government has implemented several policies to stimulate the production of new energy vehicles.
+On December 26, 2017, the Chinese government issued a policy to exempt purchase tax levied on electric vehicles for three years until 2020.
+In March 2020, the Chinese government extended such purchase tax exemption to 2022.
+In September 2022, the Chinese government again extended the purchase tax exemption to the end of 2023.